tethysplatform/tethys/docs/tutorials/map_layout/add_spatial_data.rst

 .. tip::

-    Learn more about the OpenLayers Style format `here <https://openlayers.org/en/latest/apidoc/module-ol_style_Style.html>`_.
+    Learn more about the OpenLayers Style format `OpenLayers API: ol/style/Style <https://openlayers.org/en/latest/apidoc/module-ol_style_Style.html>`_.

 You can play around with all of the different colors and widths to get things exactly as you like them.
-If you choose to keep the defaults I have provided, your application should end up loading exactly as it looks in the screenshot at the top of this section.
+If you choose to keep the defaults provided, your application should end up loading exactly as it looks in the screenshot at the top of this section.

 4. Solution
 ===========